steinkohl/noise-monitor/README.md

+The noise monitor package provides tools for:
+- The control of remote ground station
+- The localisation of noise sources
+- The tracking of astronomical objects
+- The streaming of augmented webcam footage of the GS
+- The presentation of PSD noise measurements

 ### Install Guide ###

+0. Clone this Repository
 1. Install SoapySDR and the needed drivers for your SDR
 2. Install OpenCV with `sudo apt-get install python3-opencv -y`
 3. Install Python Package with `python setup.py install`